oracle-livelabs/security/database/advanced/avdf-restructured/report-alert.md

 <details>
 <summary>**Step 2: Review Data Modification Before-After values**</summary>

-    💡 **TIP:** Some regulations ask for providing a clear record of how certain data has been changed over time to ensures full transparency and accountability for data modifications.
-This pre-defined report helps meet the need.
-We will review the change report for **`customer_orders`**, where all the configuration has been already done in the livelab.

 1. Check if the transaction log trail for **`customer_orders`** is started

     - Click on "**Targets**"